kohkimakimoto/essh/website/content/intro/en/using-as-a-ssh-client.md

 Essh also automatically removes the temporary file when the process finishes.
 So you don't have to be conscious of the real ssh configuration in the normal operations.

+Essh configuration file can also be placed at `~/.essh/config.lua`.
+This is a per user's configuration file like a `~/.ssh/config`.

+For more information on configuration files, see the [Configuration Files](/docs/en/configuration-files.html) section.

 Let's read next section: [Zsh Completion](zsh-completion.html).